Length in Iowa: 238 miles/383 kilometers

 Freeway segments: 13½ miles, from I-80 exit 141 near Altoona to US 69 south of Des Moines.
 This is part of a beltway bypassing Des Moines to the south and east; the southern leg, which was completed in October 2002, is part of a relocated IA 5.

-15 miles, from I-80 at Altoona to IA 117 northwest of Mingo (with IA 330, which continues along the diagonal expressway northeastward to US 30 near Marshalltown)
+15 miles, from I-80 at Altoona to the interchange with IA 117 northwest of Mingo (with IA 330, which continues along the diagonal expressway northeastward to US 30 near Marshalltown)

 13 miles (with US 69), from end of freeway segment to Indianola